Variable Declarations and Reassignments

 }

 Similar statements exist for a wide range of operators.
-The set keyword in such evaluate-and-reassign statements must be followed by a single mutable variable, which is inserted as the left-most sub-expression by the compiler.
-Such evaluate-and-reassign statements exist for all operators where the type of the left-most sub-expression matches the expression type.
+Such evaluate-and-reassign expressions exist for all operators where the type of the left-most sub-expression matches the expression type.
 More precisely, they are available for binary logical and bitwise operators including right and left shift, arithmetic expressions including exponentiation and modulus, and concatenations, as well as copy-and-update expressions.

 The following function example computes the sum of an array of Complex numbers: